 It sounds great, except that it isn’t.

 1.We now have HTTP/2.
-This means that your webserver supports multiplexing (multiple request allowed at the same time, on the same connection – contrary to HTTP/1.1) – among other cool HTTP/2 features.
+This means that your web server supports multiplexing (multiple requests allowed at the same time, on the same connection – contrary to HTTP/1.1) – among other cool HTTP/2 features.

 This means that multiple resource loading is not only not a problem anymore.
 It’s faster.

 2.You’ll get huge files (5Mb or more depending on your extensions, theme etc.) that can negatively impact page load time.